Open Data Hub logo

 2. Rename the text file to requirements.txt.

-1. Right-click on the name of the file and click Rename Text.
+1. Right-click the name of the file and then click Rename Text.
 The Rename File dialog opens.

-2. Enter requirements.txt in the New Name field and click Rename.
+2. Enter requirements.txt in the New Name field and then click Rename.

 3. Add the packages to install to the requirements.txt file.